Intracranial pressure monitoring: Methods

 Under normal conditions, regular movements such as leaning forward, normal heartbeat and breathing can cause changes to the ICP.
 Intracranial monitoring accounts for this by averaging measurements over 30 minutes in non-comatose patients.
 Readings between 7-15mmHg are considered normal in an adult, 3-7mmHg in children, and 1.4-6mmHg in infants.

 Invasive

 External ventricular drainage

 The external ventricular drainage (EVD) method of intracranial pressure monitoring is the current gold standard.
 The placement of an EVD requires a catheter placed into one of the lateral ventricles from a burr hole made into the skull.
 Benefits of an EVD include its ability to not only measure changes in pressure but also drain CSF as needed, thus making it both diagnostic and therapeutic.
 Significantly, an EVD can also be re-calibrated after placement which is particularly useful clinically to manage measurement drift.
-Risks in the operation to place the EVD are minimal but include infection and brain bleeds.
+Risks in the operation to place the EVD are minimal but include infection, brain bleeds, pneumocephalus or pneumoventriculi, and CSF leakage.
 Drawbacks to EVDs are the difficulty to place in comparison to other methods -- especially in the setting of brain swelling or anatomical variation in ventricle size – and once placed, are at increased risk of blockage from blood, air bubbles, or other debris.